-Nama Dorayaki: Yummy Bun with Fresh Cream
+Nama Dorayaki: Yummy Buns with Fresh Whipped Cream

 If your answer is yes, you should know the gadget cat’s favorite snack “Dorayaki (どら焼き)“, which is called “yummy buns” in the English-version of Doraemon.

 Nama Dorayaki (生どら焼き)

-By the way, it is quite difficult to get Japanese Nama Dorayaki unless you are in Japan because the pancake needs to be refrigerated.
+It is hard to get Japanese Nama Dorayaki unless you are in Japan because the pancake needs to be refrigerated.